 Edwards kicked off the conference with a spirited opening before inviting students from to describe elaborate projects and quality work products.

-Every Moorseville student gets an Apple laptop.
+Every Mooresville student gets an Apple laptop.
 K-3 students don’t take them home (even though many teachers think they are ready).
 Fourth graders take them home and take good care of them.
 In fact, there are more problems with lost or damaged teacher laptops than student laptops.

-New employees in Moorseville are paired with a mentor.
+New employees in Mooresville are paired with a mentor.
 Tech facilitators at each school focus on needs of new employees.
 One teacher said, “The best part of the PD was having a Tech Facilitator at my beck and call.”